Skip to main content

 What is the overall condition of your commercial loan portfolio?
 Do you focus on net charge-offs?
 Delinquencies?
 Financial statement exceptions to policy?
 Number and level of TDRs and non-accruals?
 The percent of the ALLL to total loans?
 While all of these broad measures can be helpful, the number and nature of grade changes coming from internal annual reviews are likely to be timelier and more accurate than all of the other measures combined.

 Does your credit policy contain specific criteria describing relationships which must receive annual reviews?
 If so, have you recently evaluated whether that level remains appropriate for your portfolio today?
-The commercial annual review threshold should be set at a level where the required reviews will cover at least 50% of commercial exposures.
+The commercial annual review threshold should be set at a level where the required reviews will cover at least 50 percent of commercial exposures.
 Each bank should do a sort of the commercial portfolio and determine what level of exposure will yield the desired coverage ratio.
 The annual review requirements should differ from the Watch List or Special Asset requirements as the annual reviews should be separate from those assets already identified with some level of weakness.

 Now that you have set an annual review requirement, what elements of a credit analysis should be completed?
 Although the ultimate goal is to determine the accuracy of the risk rating, regulators will be looking for the robustness of the annual review in order to “sign off” or accept the annual review results.
 In addition to providing executive management and the board with timely and accurate results, a solid and meaningful annual review process can help to build confidence in your systems with the regulators and potentially allow for a more efficient third-party loan review.